-REUTERS SPORTS SCHEDULE AT 9 a.m.
-ET/2 p.m.
+REUTERS SPORTS SCHEDULE AT 9 A.M.
+ET/2 P.M.
 GMT

 Cricket - Second Test - Pakistan v South Africa

-Day two of the second Test between Pakistan and South Africa at Rawalpindi.
+Day three of the second Test between Pakistan and South Africa at Rawalpindi.